MicrosoftDocs/customer-voice/cv-docs/about.md

 # Overview of Dynamics 365 Customer Voice

 Dynamics 365 Customer Voice is an enterprise feedback management application you can use to easily keep track of the customer metrics that matter the most to your business.
-With deep integration from the Dynamics 365 line-of-business applications, Dynamics 365 Customer Voice adds rich insights by feeding real-time survey data into customer records.
+With deep integration from the Dynamics 365 line-of-business applications and built on Microsoft Forms, Dynamics 365 Customer Voice adds rich insights by feeding real-time survey data into customer records.
 Dynamics 365 Customer Voice provides an easy and friction-free experience, from creating surveys to generating actionable insights based on customer feedback with minimal setup time.
 It helps you to keep a pulse on what customers value and how they view your products and services, so you can rest assured that your data is supported by Microsoft security and compliance policies.

 Dynamics 365 Customer Voice introduces project management capabilities.
 A project contains multiple surveys that share common metrics and settings to simplify survey management.
 When you sign in to Dynamics 365 Customer Voice, you land on the **All projects** tab.
 The **All projects** tab displays a list of the projects you created, and is where you create new projects and manage existing ones.
 It also displays the survey-related data for the project.
 More information: [Create a project](create-project.md)